-Did you know that the military phonetic alphabet has been around for over 100 years?
+Did you know that the military time to regular time phonetic alphabet has been around for over 100 years?
 The military uses its own words to convey coordinates and ensure clear communication between service members.
-Starting in the 1900s, military phonetic alphabets changed several times, reflecting the languages of various countries and evolving technology.
+Starting in the 1900s, military time to regular time phonetic alphabets changed several times, reflecting the languages of various countries and evolving technology.

 Are you wondering how the alphabet has changed throughout the years?